NERC-CEH/iot-swarm/docs/index.rst

 This instantiates and runs a swarm of 5 sites from the COSMOS database that each run for 5 cycles of queries and wait for 30 seconds between queries.

-The system requires a config file containing database credentials and endpoint details for data transmission.
+The system expects config credentials for the MQTT endpoint and the COSMOS Oracle database.

 .. include:: example-config.cfg